-The Mayor's budget guidance issued in June 2020 outlined expected council tax and business rates losses in the core scenario totalling £493 million for 2020-21 and 2021-22 compared to the allocations for those years in the Mayor's 2020-21 budget approved in February 2020.
-This was on the basis that council tax losses would be in the region of 7 per cent and business rates losses around 11 per cent - with a higher monetary impact for the latter in 2021-22 due to the impact of the expected ending of retail, leisure and hospitality relief, reductions in rateable values being made by the Valuation Office Agency under material change of circumstances grounds arising from the impact of the pandemic and a potential reset of business rates growth by the Government.
+The Mayor's budget guidance issued in June 2020 outlined expected council tax and business rates losses in the core scenario totalling £493 million for 2020-21 and 2021-22 compared to the allocations for those years in the Mayor's 2020-21 Budget approved in February 2020.
+This was on the basis that council tax losses would be in the region of 7 per cent and business rates losses around 11 per cent - with a higher monetary impact for the latter in 2021-22 due to the impact of the expected ending of retail, leisure and hospitality relief, reductions in rateable values being made by the Valuation Office Agency under material change of circumstances grounds arising from the impact of the pandemic and, as was expected at that time, a potential reset of business rates growth by the Government.

 The most recent returns submitted to MHCLG by billing authorities in aggregate do not depart materially from these Budget guidance estimates although there are significant variations between individual authorities, generally reflecting relative deprivation levels and council tax support claimant counts for council tax, and the proportion of their taxbase accounted for retail, leisure and hospitality businesses in respect of business rates.
-These figures remain estimates, however, and the GLA will not have clarity on the deficits for 2020-21 and reduced taxbases for 2021-22 until the 33 local authorities submit their statutory returns at the end of January.
+These figures remain estimates, however, and the GLA will not have clarity on the deficits for 2020-21 and reduced taxbases for 2021-22 until all 33 local authorities submit their statutory returns and confirm their council taxbases by the end of January.

-There remains further potential downside due to the potential longer term erosion to the business rates taxbase arising from the economic impact of the Covid-19 pandemic and thus the capacity of this revenue stream to meet the spending needs of local government in England in future.
+There remains further potential downside due to the potential longer term erosion to the business rates taxbase arising from the economic impact of the COVID-19 pandemic and thus the capacity of this revenue stream to meet the spending needs of local government in England in future.
 This includes an immediate risk through 'Material Change of Circumstances' (MCC) appeals currently being submitted by ratepayers that could lead to the Valuation Office Agency (VOA) introducing blanket, locality or sectoral based reductions to rateable values to reflect the impact of reduced rental levels in respect of offices and retailers and reduced turnover levels for leisure and hospitality businesses.

-Following the 2008 financial crash, for example, the VOA reduced rateable values on offices in the City of London and Canary Wharf by an average of 10 per cent.
-As an illustration, a 10 per cent reduction in 2021-22 in rateable values in the City of London and Westminster alone would potentially reduce business rates income by up to £350 million - of which the GLA's notional 37 per cent share would be around £130 million - a loss which could persist at least until the planned revaluation in 2023-24.
-However, the GLA would be protected up to at least 92.5% of its forecast baseline funding level of £2.234 billion, through the Government's safety net mechanism - assuming this quarantee continues - if there is a wholescale reduction in the taxbase.
+Speculative coverage in the media has suggested that an average 25 per cent reduction could be made to the rateable values of offices backdated to the start of the pandemic in March 2020, although this has not been confirmed by the VOA.
+Following the 2008 financial crash the VOA reduced rateable values on offices in the City of London and Canary Wharf in 2009 by an average of 10 per cent so there is precedence for such a scenario.
+As an illustration, a 10 per cent reduction in 2021-22 in rateable values in the City of London and Westminster alone would potentially reduce business rates income by up to £350 million before levy payments and safety net support - of which the GLA's notional 37 per cent share would be around £130 million - a loss which could persist at least until the planned national revaluation in 2023-24.
+However, the GLA would be protected by the Government's safety net mechanism - assuming this guarantee continues in its current form - if there was a wholescale reduction in the taxbase.